femou1/pb-handbooks/pbst_handbook.md

 [details="Teamswitching"]

-During events you are **NOT allowed to switch team** you are attending as under any circumstance.
+During events you are **NOT allowed to switch the team** you are attending as under any circumstance.
 Doing so will result in a point deduction in PBST along with ending up on Kill on Sight.

 Teamswitching refers to switching from PBST to be PET, TMS, or an anti-core neutral (or vice-versa).

+**Feigning event attendance is forbidden.** Punishments for pretending to participate in an event, team-switching to disrupt an event, or otherwise acting in bad faith are applicable even if the person is not officially on-duty for PBST.

 [/details]